-We are proud to present Environment Aotearoa 2019, our three-yearly report on the state of the environment in New Zealand.
+We are proud to present Environment Aotearoa 2022, our triennial report on the state of the environment (te taiao) in Aotearoa New Zealand.

 Secretary for the Environment Government Statistician